Elangonainar/Spark_assesment/README.md

 - pip install mysql-connector-python-rf
 - pip install pandas
 - Git pull the repository to local "https://github.com/Elangonainar/Spark_assesment.git"
-- Run the spark_prerequest.sql file using Mysql developer tool(Mysql workbench) to create the Database and table objects.
+- Run the "spark_prerequest.sql" file using Mysql developer tool(Mysql workbench) to create the Database and table objects.

 **Steps to trigger the application**:
 - The configuration parameters are in the file "Spark_assesment/spark_assesment/Schema_Info.py".
 Update the local machine Mysql user name and password.
 Host name has been configured as localhost and the Name of the database used is "DB1"